Animecointeam/Animecoin/README.md

 - Deprecated option -tor will be removed, use -onion instead (implemented)!
 - SOCKS4 support will be removed (implemented).
 - RPC over SSL will be removed (implemented, was never good).
 Use tunneling instead.
-- Qt4 support will be removed, years since EOL (in progress).
+- Qt4 support will be removed, years since EOL (implemented).

 0.9.2 release notes
 ---------------------